 Small harbor in the Faroe Islands.

-Early timber buildings have survived in the Tinganes area of Torshavn, which contains government offices and shops.
+Early timber buildings have survived in the Tinganes area of Torshavn, Faroe Islands, which contains government offices and shops.
 Tinganes is the historic site of the Faroese landsstyri (government); the name means "parliament jetty" or "parliament point" in Faroese.

 The Faroese sheep is a breed native to the Faroe Islands that has long played an integral part in island traditions.
 The Faeroes name may derive from the old Norse word “faer” meaning sheep, and a silver ram is on the Faroe Islands' coat of arms.
-Faroese sheep tend to have very little flocking instinct due to no natural predators, and will range freely year round in small groups in pastureland that ranges from meadows to rugged rocky mountaintops.
-The Faroe Islands are an autonomous territory of Denmark.